‘Gilmore Girls’: Netflix Teases The Possibility Of More Episodes With Cryptic Tweet [Spoilers]

-Gilmore Girls: A Year in the Life debuted on Netflix on Thanksgiving, and left fans immediately wanting more.
+Gilmore Girls: A Year in the Life debuted on Netflix on Thanksgiving and left fans immediately wanting more.
 While there has been no definite mention of more episodes, Netflix recently teased the possibility with a cryptic message on Twitter.

 More @GilmoreGirls?!
 Netflix cryptically tweets that the show might be getting another season. https://t.co/VHpLlHHCqa pic.twitter.com/QTuBaYoOQQ